 - City/county, Telephone and Cross listing Directories

 Please note: All of the materials in the Genealogy Department are non-circulating.

 Videos are on the City of Allegan and Allegan County produced by two local historians.
 Can be used in the library.

 Atlases & Maps:

-Over 20 notebooks of records from Allegan County’s 85+ cemeteries are arranged by township, then A-Z by cemetery name; maps & driving directions are given for each; this is an on-going process.
+Over 20 notebooks of records from Allegan County’s 85+ cemeteries are arranged by township, then A-Z by cemetery name; maps & driving directions are given for each; an on-going process.

 Census Records – also Ancestry, Heritage Quest:

 The complete Allegan County Federal Census Records for 1850, 1860, 1870, 1880, 1900, 1910, 1920, 1930 are available on microfilm.
 Other census records are available, some are indexed.

 Includes 4 city/county directories for Allegan, Douglas, Fennville, Holland, Hopkins, Otsego, Plainwell, Saugatuck, Wayland & 120 cities; some of this is only available on microfilm.
 Telephone directories on microfilm are available for City of Allegan & other cities.
 Three other telephone directories cover other parts of Allegan County along with Holland, MI.